 Formaldehyde can be difficult for wastewater treatment centres to process, however, so this method has since changed to include biocides which are easier to process and inhibit the growth of certain types of odour-making bacteria.

 It is recommended that the deodorizer is cleaned and serviced at least every seven days.
 Failure to do so will lead to the breakdown of the fragrances and biocides in the solution, which means that it will lose its ability to mask bad odours and improve hygiene after time.
 Make sure that you keep your portable toilets serviced weekly.

 Today, you aren’t just limited to the small wooden portable toilets of the past.
 We offer fully flushing toilet blocks for hire and sale that look and feel just like permanent toilet blocks, suitable for events or worksites.
 Our toilets are easy to maintain, and we even offer a weekly service to replace your toilet rolls and hand cleaners.

 All of our toilet units are also equipped with sinks to ensure that your business keeps good hygiene standards.
 We won’t let the main sewage services restrict you either, because we can also offer toilets with effluent holding tanks.

 An Example of Flintham’s Toilet Units

-We provide an excellent range of steel containers in London which can be used for a variety of applications; if you would like more information about any of our products then please do not hesitate to get in contact with us.
+We provide an excellent range of site cabins in London which can be used for a variety of applications; if you would like more information about any of our products then please do not hesitate to get in contact with us.